 Add an Antique Touch to Your Formalwear

 Think ruffles, bows, and lace.
-Check out Victoriana.com for examples of Victorian brides.
 Consider wearing an antique wedding dress, or a reproduction.
 Since Queen Victoria wore a long lace veil at her wedding, almost every bride in that era followed her fashion.
+Antique jewelry popular during the era would complement the dress.

 Men should wear morning dress, or for an evening wedding, a tailcoat.
 They may also wear a top hat if they are so inclined.